A dilemma for dozens of countries: Fund your schools and hospitals or pay your debt

 Nigeria is now spending 96% of its government revenues to pay off the interest on its national debt.
 Kenya suspended salary payments to thousands of government workers in March to avoid a default on its loans.

 These aren't isolated national crises.
 They're consequences of a major potential debt disaster looming over dozens of low- and middle-income countries.
-It's already forcing dozens of lower income countries to make excruciating choices between funding schools and hospitals – or avoiding defaults.
+It's already forcing many of these nations to make excruciating choices between funding schools and hospitals – or avoiding defaults.
 And it's driving up the cost of food to record levels.

 It started with low interest rates